Information maintained by the Legislative Reference Bureau

 representations with no apparent monetary losses involved.

-(2) A point value of 2 shall be assessed for the
+(2) A point value of 2 shall be assessed for

-(a) Exposure to a pesticide which resulted in:
+exposure to a pesticide which resulted in:

-(1) Plants or property showing signs of
+(a) Plants or property showing signs of

-damage including but not limited to leaf curl, burning, wilting, spotting, discoloration, or dying.
+damage, including, but not limited to, leaf curl, burning, wilting, spotting, discoloration, or dying.

-(2) Garden produce or an agricultural
+(b) Garden produce or an agricultural crop

-crop not being harvested on schedule.
+not being harvested on schedule.

-(3) Fraudulent sales practices or
+(c) Fraudulent sales practices or

 representations resulting in losses under $500.